drew-wks/uscgaux-ask/README.md

 2. Open the project in VS Code.
 3. Set up your local environment and python interpreter
 4. Add your streamlit secrets into .secrets.toml
+  - `GOOGLE_SERVICE_ACCOUNT_JSON` – service account JSON (path or JSON string)
+  - `LIBRARY_UNIFIED` – Google file ID for accessing the Google Sheet
-5. Select the ui.py file
+5. Select the ui.py file (this is the Streamlit entrypoint)
 6. Go to the "Run and Debug" panel in VS Code (Ctrl+Shift+D or Cmd+Shift+D).
 7. Select "Run Streamlit App" and press the green play button to start
 8. The Streamlit user interface will load in the default browser
 9. 9.
 To run the tests, install pytest